facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/error.useMemo-non-literal-depslist.expect.md

 import { useMemo } from "react";

 // react-hooks-deps would error on this code (complex expression in depslist),
-// so Forget could bailout here function App({ text, hasDeps }) {
+// so Compiler could bailout here function App({ text, hasDeps }) {
   const resolvedText = useMemo(
     () => {